python-cffi/cffi/doc/source/index.rst

 Note that callbacks of a variadic function type are not supported.

+Be careful when writing the Python callback function: if it returns an object of the wrong type, or more generally raises an exception, then the exception cannot be propagated.
+Instead, it is printed to stderr and the C-level callback is made to return, randomly, a null value.

 Miscellaneous
 -------------

+``errno``: the value of ``errno`` received from the most recent C call in this thread, and passed to the following C call, is available via ``ffi.dlopen(None).errno`` as a global variable of the C standard library.
+It can also be accessed more directly via reads and writes of ``ffi.errno``.

 ``ffi.string(pointer, length)``: return a Python string containing all the data at the given location with the given size.
 The pointer must be